Silviu Lung Jr.

-Silviu Lung (born 4 June 1989) is a Romanian professional footballer who plays as a goalkeeper for Liga I club Universitatea Craiova.
+Silviu Lung (born 4 June 1989) is a Romanian professional footballer who plays as a goalkeeper.

 International career

-He played his first match for Romania in 2010, being used by coach Răzvan Lucescu to replace Bogdan Lobonț in the last 7 minutes of a friendly match against Honduras which ended with a 3–0 victory.
+He played his first match for Romania in 2010, being used by coach Răzvan Lucescu to replace Bogdan Lobonț in the last seven minutes of a friendly match against Honduras which ended with a 3–0 victory.
 His second game was a 1–1 against Albania at the Euro 2012 qualifiers and his last game was 2–1 loss against Algeria in a friendly.
 He was an unused member at Euro 2016.

-In 2020, he announced his international retirement, after having no caps in the last six years.
+Lung was the national team's third-choice goalkeeper, behind Ciprian Tătărușanu and Costel Pantilimon.
+His last call-up came in November 2019.
+In 2020, he announced his international retirement, having not played for the national team since 2014.
+He made a total of three international appearances between 2010 and 2014.

 Personal life

 Lung's father and older brother Tiberiu were also professional footballers.